 If you suspect you have tendonitis in your hip,

-- Second, if your doctor has decided that your injury can be treated with conservative treatment options, then you'll find that many of our customers have had great success treating themselves with our powerful conservative treatment products - the Back/Hip Freezie Wrap® and Inferno Wrap®.
+- Second, if your doctor has decided that your injury can be treated with conservative treatment options, then you'll find that many of our customers have had great success augmenting their PT at home with conservative treatment options such as a Cold Compress or Ice Pack and the Back/Hip TShellz Wrap® .

-No one is immune to tendinitis, you can easily reduce your risk of further re-injury with consistent conservative treatments
+No one is immune to tendinitis, you can reduce your risk of re-injury with consistent conservative treatments

-If you have pain and inflammation in front of your hip and groin, it's very important to heal your injury quickly and completely.
+If you have pain and inflammation in your hip, buttock and/or your tail bone, it's very important to heal your injury quickly and completely.
 You must avoid the build up of scar tissue.
-If you don't, your iliopsoas tendinitis injury may plague you forever.
+If you don't, your hip tendinitis injury may last for a very long time.
 This is why it's so important to continuously use conservative treatment tools to heal any recurring tendon damage before it can build into something big.
-For any hip tendinitis sufferer, having the right tools means all the difference.
+For any hip tendinitis sufferer, having the right tools makes all the difference.

-Mild and moderate cases of tendinitis / strained tendons are best treated with conservative home therapies.
+In mild and moderate cases of tendinitis / strained tendons, your Physical Therapist will most likely encourage you to augment your sessions with conservative home treatments.
 Severe injury to the tendon (ruptured tendons) will require surgery to re-attach the tendon to your bone or bring the edges of the tear together.
 If you suspect that you've ruptured your tendon be sure to speak with your doctor for suggested treatment.

 Step 1 - Reduce Pain and Swelling with Cold Compression